Spotfire Developer Documentation

 Package Builder

-Spotfire Package Builder provides a framework for developing, debugging, packaging and deploying extensions to Spotfire.
-It is an important tool when adding custom capabilities to the Spotfire platform.
-There is both a UI-based version and a Console version of the Package Builder available.
+The Spotfire Package Builder console provides a framework for signing mods, and packaging extensions to Spotfire.
+It is a necessary tool used to create .spk files that can be deployed to a Spotfire Server, adding custom capabilities to the Spotfire platform.

 Templates

-The Spotfire Extension Project Template is used in Visual Studio® to create new Spotfire extension projects.
+The Spotfire Extension Project Template is used in Visual Studio to create new Spotfire extension projects.
 It handles implementation details and enables you to focus on adding new functionality.
-There are multiple versions of the template available, depending on which platform you intend to develop your extension for (Windows or Linux), and how to work during development (using the Package Builder or Visual Studio only).
+There are two versions of the template available, depending on how you want to work during development (using Visual Studio only or if you want to manually invoke the Package Builder console).

 A project file to be run on Linux must be a so called "SDK-style project", see https://docs.microsoft.com/en-us/dotnet/core/project-sdk/overview .